Iron Bowl: 2000: First Game in Tuscaloosa

+2010: The Camback

-2010: No. 2 Auburn defeated No. 11 Alabama 28–27 in Tuscaloosa after erasing a 24–0 deficit — the largest comeback win in series history — led by Auburn's Heisman winning quarterback, Cam Newton.
+No. 2 Auburn defeated No. 11 Alabama 28–27 in Tuscaloosa after erasing a 24–0 deficit — the largest comeback win in series history — led by Auburn's Heisman winning quarterback, Cam Newton.
 "The Camback" preserved Auburn's undefeated season, which eventually resulted in Auburn's second national championship.
-This is arguably the most contentious meeting in the rivalry's history, with Auburn fans decorating Bear Bryant’s statue with a Cam Newton jersey, and an Alabama fan poisoning the famous oak trees at Toomer’s Corner.
+This is arguably the most contentious meeting in the rivalry's history, with Auburn fans decorating Bear Bryant's statue with a Cam Newton jersey, and an Alabama fan, Harvey Updyke, poisoning the famous oak trees at Toomer's Corner.

+2013: The Kick Six

-2013: No. 4 Auburn defeated No. 1 Alabama 34–28.
+No. 4 Auburn defeated No. 1 Alabama 34–28.
 With one second remaining and the game tied 28–28, Alabama's freshman kicker Adam Griffith attempted a 57-yard potential game-winning field goal.
 The kick fell short, and Auburn cornerback Chris Davis caught the ball at the back of the endzone and returned it 109 yards for the game-winning touchdown as time expired in what became known as the "Kick Six" game.
 The 2013 Iron Bowl won the ESPY Award for "Best Game" of the year in any sport, and the final play by Davis won the ESPY Award for "Best Play" of the year.

+2014: High score

-2014: No. 1 Alabama defeated No. 15 Auburn 55–44, the highest scoring Iron Bowl ever.
+No. 1 Alabama defeated No. 15 Auburn 55–44, the highest scoring Iron Bowl ever.

-2017: No. 6 Auburn defeated No. 1 Alabama, 26–14, their largest margin of victory over Alabama since 1969.
-Despite not winning the SEC Championship or even the Western Division title, the loss did not prevent Alabama from winning the 2017 national championship.
-Auburn went on to lose to Georgia in the SEC Championship game in Atlanta.
+2018: Tagovailoa scores six touchdowns

-2018: No. 1 Alabama defeated unranked Auburn 52–21, led by sophomore quarterback Tua Tagovailoa, who passed for 5 touchdowns and ran for one more.
+No. 1 Alabama defeated unranked Auburn 52–21, led by sophomore quarterback Tua Tagovailoa, who passed for five touchdowns and ran for one more.
 It would be the first time that an Alabama player would account for six touchdowns in a single game.

+2019

-2019: No. 15 Auburn defeated No. 5 Alabama, 48–45, in a classic back-and-forth match.
+No. 15 Auburn defeated No. 5 Alabama, 48–45, in a classic back-and-forth match.
 After losing starting quarterback Tua Tagovailoa to injury a few weeks earlier, sophomore Mac Jones would be asked to step in against the Tigers.
 Auburn intercepted Jones twice, returning both for touchdowns.
 Alabama missed a game-tying field goal late in the fourth quarter, but forced an Auburn fourth down on the next possession with just 1:04 remaining on the clock.
 Auburn lined up in a formation with the punter out wide which confused the defense and led to an Alabama penalty for having too many players on the field.
 The five-yard penalty gave Auburn a first down and allowed the Tigers to run out the clock.
 With the loss, Alabama was knocked out of playoff contention for the first time since the creation of the four-team format in 2014.
 This loss also marked the first time Alabama had two or more regular-season losses since 2010.